Himanshukr000/TU-CTF-2018/hardDOS/README.md

-# The FLAG was there:
+# The FLAG was there.
 ## TUCTF{4LW4Y5_1NF3C7_7H353_19742_BY735}